Terms used:

 In all cases where a Sectional Bye has been granted, the Section may send the full complement plus the Byed competitor(s) to Skate Canada Challenge

-In all cases where a Skate Canada Challenge or Regional Bye has been granted to a competitor(s), such Bye(s) will reduce the number of competitors who may qualify for the Canadian Figure Skating Championships through Skate Canada Challenge or Regionals such that the maximum number of competitors as designated in such Event discipline as specified in Skate Canada rules will be maintained.
-Once all Byes through Skate Canada Challenge or Regionals have been granted, the balance of the entries will be determined in accordance with the results of Skate Canada Challenge or Regionals, as applicable.
-For example, where the maximum number of entries in an Event discipline at the Canadian Figure Skating Championships has been set at 12 and there are three Byes through Skate Canada Challenge or Regionals, an additional nine entries may qualify for the Canadian Figure Skating Championships through Skate Canada Challenge
+In all cases where a Skate Canada Challenge has been granted to a competitor(s), such Bye(s) will reduce the number of competitors who may qualify for the Canadian Figure Skating Championships through Skate Canada Challenge such that the maximum number of competitors as designated in such Event discipline as specified in Skate Canada rules will be maintained.
+Once all Byes through Skate Canada Challenge have been granted, the balance of the entries will be determined in accordance with the results of Skate Canada Challenge, as applicable.
+For example, where the maximum number of entries in an Event discipline at the Canadian Figure Skating Championships has been set at 12 and there are three Byes through Skate Canada Challenge, an additional nine entries may qualify for the Canadian Figure Skating Championships through Skate Canada Challenge

-In the case that a Sectionals competition has registered no more than its maximum Skate Canada Challenge complement of entries in any Pre-Novice, Novice, Junior or Senior discipline, one or more competitors/teams in the event may be allowed to "guest compete" at another Sectionals competition under the following conditions:
+In the case that a Sectional competition has registered less than its maximum complement of entries to Skate Canada Challenge or Skate Canada Trophy, as applicable, in any Pre-Novice, Novice, Junior, or Senior discipline, one or more competitors/teams in the event may be allowed to compete as a guest at another Sectional competition under the following conditions:

 • The other Section must be in agreement